skellis46/slipbox/the body in the Anthropocene.md

 > Collective behavior begins not as an internally generated algorithm but rather in the midst of encounter.
 “When one ant touches another with its antennae, it decides whether the other ant is a nestmate,” she explains.
 From tiny interactions such as these, colonies develop foraging strategies and reproductive trajectories, not as “individuals,” but as encounters in motion.[@tsing-2017-individuals p.M72] [this text is introducing Chapter 7 by Deborah M. Gordon]

-- "we have never been individuals" - [[Gilbert - Holobiont by Birth#^3d3b10]]
+- "we have never been individuals" - [[Gilbert - Holobiont by Birth#^3d3b10]]; also [[I am a collaboration]] (Sophie Strand)
-- any use in Mary Louise Pratt's thinking about "Imperial Eyes" (p.G.173 of Arts of Living on a Damaged Planet) (it's actually a book) -- thinking about 'contact zones' but as places where the individually-focused arts practitioner meets the world (this is a total stretch)
+- any use in Mary Louise Pratt's thinking about "Imperial Eyes" (p.G173 of Arts of Living on a Damaged Planet) (it's actually a book) -- thinking about 'contact zones' but as places where the individually-focused arts practitioner meets the world (this is a total stretch)
 - I really do not want anthropocene in the title.
 But we (humans) are always "at the centre of the narrative" (p.G173).
 "Its story is still all about an 'us.'" - Mary Louise Pratt, Coda, G173
 - irony of self-authored article